Leveraging IoT tools in clinics for enhanced patient care and safety

 Medical providers require reliable Internet for healthcare facilities, regardless of whether those are fixed locations or temporary pop-up centers.
 Doctors and nurses in these places use devices and applications to monitor patient data, and sensors deliver insights into environmental conditions that affect care and safety practices.

-It’s an intricate ecosystem of technology, and it needs a simple system of underlying connectivity — an efficient combination of LTE, Wi-Fi, and Bluetooth connectivity.
+It’s an intricate ecosystem of technology, and it needs a simple system of underlying connectivity — an efficient combination of LTE or 5G, Wi-Fi, and Bluetooth connectivity.

 Wide range of IoT in healthcare

 Connected medical devices such as heart rate monitors, pulse oximeters, and glucose monitors allow healthcare professionals to track analytics so they can assess a patient’s condition and quickly determine the proper next steps.
 Often these devices are connected via Bluetooth or Wi-Fi.

 Environmental monitoring is another multi-faceted need in clinics and hospitals.
 IoT in healthcare includes sensors that monitor the temperature of medicines and occupancy for social distancing, and that detect water leaks or other liquids.
 To help prevent emergencies, alerts can be set up to notify IT or operations staff when environmental data falls out of a normal range.
 These alerts can determine if any steps can be taken to remedy the situation.